thomasnield/classroom-scheduling-demo/README.md

 I set the model to put each recurring session 48 hours apart.

-**Availability for each day Monday-Friday:  (in development)**
+**Availability for each day Monday-Friday: **

 * 8:00AM-11:30AM
 * 1:00PM-5:00PM

 Obviously, a room cannot be occupied by more than one class at any time.
 The solver does this successfully and prevents any overlap in scheduling.
-However, I have not successfully constrained the availability to the times above.

 ## Program Output